typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 Notice `IO.shift *> repeat` call - `*>` means that we execute first operation, ignore its result and then call `repeat`.
 Now everything is fair, we can see each of those numbers printed on the screen.
-Calling `IO.shift` fixed the problem because when currently running `IO` was sent to schedule again it gave opportunity to actually execute the other one.
+Calling `IO.shift` fixed the problem because when currently running `IO` was sent to schedule again it gave opportunity to execute the other one.

-It probably sounds quite complex and cumbersome to keep track of it yourself but once you understand fundamentals this explicity is actually great virtue of `cats.effect.IO`.
+It probably sounds quite complex and cumbersome to keep track of it yourself but once you understand fundamentals this explicity can be a great virtue of `cats.effect.IO`.
 Knowing what exactly happens in concurrent scenarios in your application just by reading the piece of code can really speedup debugging process or even allow to get it right the first time.

-Fortunately `cats.effect.IO` doesn’t always require to do it manually and operations like `race`, `parMapN` or `parTraverse` introduce asynchronous boundary at the beginning but if you have limited thread pool and long running tasks keep fairness in mind.
+Fortunately `cats.effect.IO` doesn't always require to do it manually and operations like `race`, `parMapN` or `parTraverse` introduce asynchronous boundary at the beginning but if you have limited thread pool and long running tasks keep fairness in mind.

-Scala’s `Future` is optimized for fairness, doing `shift` equivalent after each `map` or `flatMap` so we wouldn't have the problem described above but doing it too much results in putting a lot of pressure on scheduler causing low throughput.
+Scala's `Future` is optimized for fairness, doing `shift` equivalent after each `map` or `flatMap`.
+We wouldn't have the problem described above but doing it too much results in putting a lot of pressure on scheduler causing low throughput.
 In typical purely functional programs we have many `flatMaps` because our entire application is just one big `IO` composed of many smaller ones.
 Constant shifting is not feasible but there's always the option to do it if our application has strict latency requirements.